 In all cultures in the world there was and is a drinking culture with certain rituals and ceremonies as part of society.
 Especially Wine was always more than just a stimulant, but also medicine, antiseptic, aphrodisiac, preservative, comfort consolation, source of power, inspiration medium, victim symbol, part of rituals, festivals and contracts and in many religions a sacred medium with which one has a mystical relationship God or the gods.

-In the Codex Hammurabi, a law of the Babylonian king Hammurabi (1728-1686 BC), which according to the Sumerian tradition is based on an inspiration of the sun god Šamaš, says: Wine is one of the most precious gifts of the earth.
-So he demands love and respect, we have to respect him.
-Probably that was it beer even before the wine, the first alcoholic beverage that was brewed in the early civilizations at least over 6,000 years ago.
-To be considered the cradle of viticulture Mesopotamia.
-Transcaucasia and / or according to recent research Southeastern Anatolia in the present day Turkey,
+In the “Codex Hammurabi”, a collection of laws by the Babylonian king Hammurabi (1728-1686 BC), which according to Sumerian tradition is based on an inspiration from the sun god Šamaš, says: Wine is one of the most precious gifts on earth.
+So he demands love and respect, we have to show him respect.
+But that was probably beer even before wine, the first alcoholic beverage that was brewed in the early high cultures at least 6,000 years ago.
+The cradle of viticulture Mesopotamia.
+Transcaucasia and / or according to the latest research in Southeastern Anatolia in today's Turkey,

-Messwein Mug: demarco / 123RF royalty free images
+Messwein mug: demarco / 123RF

 Symposium: Public domain, Link